Skatteetaten/mva-meldingen/docs/frontpage_eng/index.md

-# Implementation guide for system-to-system submission of VAT-report
+# Introduction to system submission of VAT-report

 ## Background